Powering a reliable, affordable, and sustainable energy future

 $ 0.00

 * Your estimated monthly increase total is only an estimate; the Indiana Utility Regulatory Commission is in the process of reviewing the rate increase request and the final increase amount has not been determined.
 This estimate includes the “kWh Usage” figure only; taxes are excluded.
+Please note that rates will be implemented in two phases, and the estimated monthly increase represents the cumulative increase a customer may experience as a result of both phases.
+Please note that this tool compares estimated future bill amounts using the rates proposed by the Company in its rate review with Adjusted Test Year base and tracker revenues at present rates.

 If you are an AES Indiana commercial and industrial customer, please contact your account manager for details.